linux-integrity/ima-doc/ima-policy.rst

 See :ref:`kexec-ima-impact`.

 However, if a measured item changes often, there is no longer any typical log size.
-Each change can cause a new measurement and 1M's of measurements are possible.
+Each change can cause a new measurement and millions of measurements are possible.

 3. **Verifier performance**: The verifier uses a TPM ``quote`` as an integrity signature over the IMA event log.
 It needs all events to